Kora

-The body of the kora is made of a large gourd which has been cut in half and covered with hide.
+The body of the kora is made of a large gourd which has been cut open and covered with hide.
 The neck pierces the body of the gourd and forms a tailpiece on which the Kora rests.
-On each side of the neck are two hand grips.
+On each side of the neck are two hand grips made of the same wood as the neck.

 The strings are attached to the neck via several woven rawhide collars.
 The kora is played by the index finger and thumb of both hands: the remaining fingers are used to hold onto the handgrips.